onflow/flow/flips/20220111-execution-effort.md

 As a consequence transactions that do little (e.g. transferring a (non)fungible token) will cost less, while transactions that do a lot and require a lot of resources to execute (minting a large batch of NFTs) will cost more.
 Attacking the system with heavy transactions in order to overload it will become costlier and thus less viable.

-## Current state
+## Current Implementation

-As of [v0.23.6 release](https://github.com/onflow/flow-go/tree/v0.23.6), execution effort is coarsely approximated, where we charge 1 unit of effort per every cadence statement, loop iteration or function call.
+As of [v0.23.6 release](https://github.com/onflow/flow-go/tree/v0.23.6), execution effort is coarsely approximated, where every cadence statement, loop iteration or function call represents 1 unit of execution effort, out of a maximum of 9999 *the maximum execution effort limit).

 If the execution effort exceeds the execution effort limit (also currently referenced to as gas limit or computation limit) the transaction fails.
 While the state changes of that transaction are discarded, the fees for that transaction are still deducted.